Last updated: May 26, 2026

 Is 5G available everywhere in the USA?

 5G is available in major cities and most urban areas.
 Rural coverage is still predominantly 4G LTE.
-For travel in national parks or rural states, 4G will work in most populated areas.
+For travel in national parks or rural states, 4G works in most populated areas.

 Will my eSIM work in Hawaii and Alaska?

-Depends on your provider and plan.
-Most international eSIM plans cover the continental US but check before traveling to Hawaii or Alaska.
+Depends on your plan.
+Most international eSIM plans cover the continental US.
+Check before traveling to Hawaii or Alaska.

 The Bottom Line